 In 2012 international tourism hit a record high as for the first time more than one billion tourists traveled internationally within one single year.
 According to the World Tourism Organization (UNWTO) the tourism and hospitality industry is generating 9% of the global GDP and approximately 10% of total world employment.

 Yet, managing international tourism demands a serious commitment: it is challenging and one must take into account a variety of different economies, institutions, legal systems, languages and cultures.
 To strike a fair balance between the various elements at play - the tourist industry, the tourist, the local community, the environment - entrepreneurs and operators need to have an excellent grasp of several (even fairly disparate) disciplines, highly professional skills, a strategic and essential view of phenomena, with a strong sense of responsibility.

-The Master’s programme trains professional figures with qualified management career prospects in the foremost sectors of international tourism, as for instance:- Government, Industry Associations and Research; - Destination Management and Marketing; - Travel Trade (Tour Operators and Travel Agencies); - Transportation and Accommodation; - Events and Conferences.
+The MT programme trains professional figures with qualified management career prospects in the foremost sectors of international tourism, as for instance:- Government, Industry Associations and Research; - Destination Management and Marketing; - Travel Trade (Tour Operators and Travel Agencies); - Transportation and Accommodation; - Events and Conferences.

 This school offers programs in:

 Last updated March 30, 2017